gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

     - The Python version 3.8+,
     - Azure AI Foundry services,
     - Do not include Python libraries or Environment Variables in the prerequisites.
   - Section named "Developer environment setup".
-Include:
+    - Include text to instruct the user to select their preferred operating system.
+    - Include setup for the following:
       - venv setup,
       - Python pip library installation,
       - Environment variables and explain "Replace the placeholders with the actual values".
-    - Show developer setup in a tabbed format by operating system and do not wrap in a details tag.
-    - Always indent the content for the tabs.
-    - Include text to instruct the user to select their preferred operating system.
-    - Use the following tab names:
-      - === "Windows"
-      - === "Linux/macOS"
   - Add a main code components section.
 For each component:
     - Provide a brief one paragraph explanation of the code,
     - Show the relevant code in fenced code blocks.